rishiraj/draftblog/_pages/about.md

 These were some things that you can find about me on the internet, want a secret?
 I’m a national level Chess player, a swimming champion and I can lecture for hours on the outer reaches of space and the craziness of astrophysics.

-<code><b>Warning:</b> If you're a vegetarian and you're easily offended with people discussing meaty food, this site may not be your favorite!</code>
+> **Warning:** If you're a vegetarian and you're easily offended with people discussing meaty food, this site may not be your favorite!